statphysandml/LatticeModelSimulationLib/README.md

 Build
 -----

 The library is build in almost the exact same way as the MCMCSimulationLib (https://github.com/statphysandml/MCMCSimulationLib).
-Therefore, the most of instruction is taken from there:
+Therefore, most of instruction is taken from there.
+For the MCMCSimulationLib there exists a more thorough getting started guide (https://github.com/statphysandml/MCMCSimulationLib/blob/master/doc/getting_started.md) that also explains how the virtual environment for Python can be set up.
+It also contains a short introduction to the LatticeModelSimulationLib.
+The getting started guide might be a bit more accessible than the instructions provided here.
+But it is important note that the a building of the MCMCSimulationLib is not necesseary for this project since the library is integrated here as a submodule.

 Certain configuration parameters need to be defined for an execution of the C++ program.
 They need to be defined in a config.sh file in the build/ directory and in a project_config.sh file in the bash_scripts/ directory.
 The config.sh file contains all important information for the integration of Python into the program.
 So far, the library can only be used with a virtual environment.
 The config_template.sh file is a template where all necessary parameters are defined:
 ```bash